PeterBaptista/PeterBaptista/README.md

 - Hey, I'm Pedro
 - I'm passionate about programming💻❤
+-
+- I'm using Python a lot since the beginning of the year (2022)
+-
 - I'm fond of triggering the best of my creativity!😎
-- Currently focusing on HTML, CSS and Javascrpit
-- I believe everyone can teach me something new😬
 -
-- if you're trying to find someone persistent == True:
--    print('Send me a message')😆
+- Currently focusing on college stuff (Computer Science)
 -
+- I'm trying to evolve a little everyday, so everyone can teach me something new!